 Developing Biodiversity in Planted Woodlands

-- To use the information collected to influence changes in policy and funding, which will in time lead to improvements in the quality (from management, production and biodiversity perspectives) of planted broadleaf woodland in the UK.
+Influence changes in policy and funding, which will in time lead to improvements in the quality (from management, production and biodiversity perspectives) of planted broadleaf woodland in the UK using the information collected

 Volunteers, students and the general public contributed significantly to the project, through training in invertebrate surveying and identification.
 This built knowledge, skills and experience for the future; and inspired people with a greater interest in the natural world and particularly the issues facing the UK’s woodlands today.